microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-02.md

 - to use a notebook, a dataflow or a combination of both to retrieve and land the data
 - to use the provided raw data files

-any of these are acceptable.
+Any of these are acceptable.

 Once the raw data has been landed, students will need to clean the data to bronze.
 The example solution uses a notebook to perform this step for shipwrecks and marine zones as this is the most applicable tool for processing spatial data.
 Since parquet does not support ``geometry`` types, shipwrecks and marine zones are stored as geojson in bronze.